svroonland/rezilience/README.md

 * Add a timeout to calls to external systems using eg `ZIO#timeout`, `timeoutFail` or `timeoutTo`.
 When combining different policies from this library, the timeout should be the first decorator.

 * Add a fallback using `ZIO#orElse`, a 'degraded mode' alternative response when a resource is not available.
+You usually want to do this as the outermost decorator.

 ## Credits
 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>